Wondering what to pack for our trips to Iceland in early October?

 Besides clothes, there are a few other things you should bring to Iceland.

-Besides packing the right clothes, there are a few others items you should include in your Tanzania packing list, below we list a few handy ones:
+Besides packing the right clothes, there are a few others items you should include in your Iceland packing list, below we list a few handy ones:

 |Moisturiser: Like with your body, your face will need to stay hydrated in the crazy weather.
 Extreme changes in temperatures, wind, sun, cold, rain and even snow can make your skin really sensitive and in need of proper moisturising. |